dambergautam/docker-examples/readme.md

 To view the new Image, run `docker images` command.

+**Others**

+`docker-compose build` -Only builds the images, do not start the containers

+`docker-compose up` -Build the images if required and start the containers

+`docker-compose up --build` -Forced to build the images even when not needed

+`docker-compose up --no-build` -Skips the image build process abd start the containers

 ## Docker Compose
 This method is used to run multiple containers as a single service.
 In below example, the application requires python (that returns product list)